o3de/o3de.org/content/docs/user-guide/networking/multiplayer/configuration.md

 ### Add a placeholder auto-component

 {{< known-issue link="https://github.com/o3de/o3de/issues/4058">}}
-You might experience a build failure if multiplayer auto-components are enabled, but no auto-components are created.
-As a work-around, follow the steps in this section to create a placeholder auto-component.
+If you've enabled multiplayer auto-components but you haven't created any auto-components, you might experience a build failure.
+As a workaround, follow the steps in this section to create a placeholder auto-component.
 {{< /known-issue >}}

-1. Create a new folder under your project's `Code\Source\` directory called `AutoGen`.
+1. Under your project's `Code\Source\` directory, create a new folder named `AutoGen`.
     {{< note >}}This AutoGen directory doesn't have to be temporary.
 All future multiplayer auto-components can live here.{{< /note >}}
-1. Create a new, placeholder auto-component file under `Code\Source\AutoGen` called `MyFirstNetworkComponent.AutoComponent.xml`.
+1. Under `Code\Source\AutoGen`, create a new, placeholder auto-component file named `MyFirstNetworkComponent.AutoComponent.xml`.
     {{< note >}}This guide uses "MyFirstNetworkComponent" as the name for this multiplayer auto-component.
-You can specify any name for your component, but ensure that the name is used consistently.{{< /note >}}
+You can specify any name for your component, but be sure to use that name consistently.{{< /note >}}

 1. Modify `Code\Source\AutoGen\MyFirstNetworkComponent.AutoComponent.xml` to have the following content:
     ```xml